 Homebuyer

 HOME funds may be used by Applicants to assist eligible individuals or families acquisition and rehabilitation, new construction, and homebuyer assistance of affordable housing for homeownership.
 Housing Counseling is a requirement for any and all homebuyer activities.
 Housing counseling must be provided by a HUD approved certified housing counselor.
 If the Awardee is not a HUD approved certified housing counselor, the Awardee may contract with another agency which employs HUD approved certified housing counselor.
-HOME Program Down-Payment Assistance is limited to a maximum of $18,999 per assisted household, and is further limited to the amount of HOME funds required to make the housing affordable to the homebuyer.

 The following is a list of Forms of Assistance.
 These are defined as a sub-activity under Homebuyer.

 Homebuyer Assistance: Provide down payment assistance, closing cost assistance, or reduce the monthly carrying cost of a loan by providing gap financing to individuals purchasing affordable housing.
-Assistance / Acquisition is a homebuyer direct activity only.
+Homebuyer Assistance is a homebuyer direct activity only.
 This approach to homeownership is best used in areas where an adequate supply of housing exists and where a grant or loan can make housing affordable to low-income households.

-Homebuyer Assistance activities allow eligible homebuyers to purchase affordable homes by providing downpayment or closing cost assistance, or by reducing the monthly carrying costs of a loan from a private lender.
-If HOME funds are used to assist a homebuyer who has entered a contract to purchase housing to be constructed, the homebuyer must qualify as a low-income family at the time the contract is signed.

-Homebuyer Assistance is not a development activity thus it does not incur a developer’s fee and nor does it count as CHDO development activity for the sake of CHDO operating funds.
+To apply to administer a Homebuyer Assistance program, please complete the 2026 Homebuyer Assistance Application located on OHFA’s website.

-Acquisition / Rehabilitation occurs when an applicant acquires and rehabilitates a sub-standard property, as defined by HUD, to be sold after rehabilitation to a low-income purchasers.Minimum
+Acquisition / Rehabilitation occurs when an applicant acquires and rehabilitates a sub-standard property, as required by HUD, to be sold after rehabilitation to a low-income purchasers.
+The cost of repairs, not including additions to the unit such as storm shelters, garages, or accessory structures should be a minimum of $20,000.
+All rehabilitated properties must meet OHFA’s Minimum Rehabilitation Standards which are in place at the time that their written agreement is executed.

-Rehabilitation occurs when an applicant proposes to rehabilitate a sub-standard property which is already owned by the applicant which will be sold after rehabilitation to a low-income purchaser.Minimum
+Rehabilitation occurs when an applicant proposes to rehabilitate a sub-standard property which is already owned by the applicant which will be sold after rehabilitation to a low-income purchaser.
+Rehabilitation will be defined the as the cost of improving a building, including labor, materials, and tools.
+The cost of repairs, not including additions to the unit such as storm shelters, garages, or ramps, should be a minimum of $20,000 per dwelling unit.
+All rehabilitated properties must meet OHFA’s Minimum Rehabilitation Standards which are in place at the time that their written agreement is executed.

-New Construction occurs when an applicant, working as the developer or in partnership with a developer, constructs new housing.
+New Construction occurs when an applicant, working as the developer, constructs new housing.
 New Construction occurs when a unit is built from the ground-up and when construction has not commenced at the time the written agreement is executed.
+All newly constructed properties must meet OHFA’s Minimum New Construction Standards which are in place at the time that their written agreement is executed.

-The US Department of Housing and Urban Development (HUD) considers a property to be substandard if it has a severe physical problem that endangers the safety or health of its occupants including at least one the following:
+In keeping with 42 U.S. Code Chapter 130, Subchapter II, Part A § 12742, OHFA has a preference for substandard housing in all Rehabilitation activities.
+A property shall be considered to be substandard if it has a severe physical problem that endangers the safety or health of its occupants including at least one the following:

 Lack of basic facilities: No bathroom or kitchen facilities, or no hot and cold running water